Direct mail marketing is not a new concept.

 Take a moment to imagine the amount of work that has historically been associated with delivering a piece of mail.

 According to Time magazine, a letter in Colonial America had to be hand-delivered from town to town by merchants and slaves until it reached its intended recipient (assuming that it actually made it to the correct person).
-This method was time consuming, risky, and required a great deal of networking.
+This method was time-consuming, risky, and required a great deal of networking.
 As a result, letters were exclusively used by people of wealth or importance.

 Due to its extreme lack of effectiveness, the hand-off system soon gave way to designated mail carriers who traveled by horse and stagecoach.
-Again we see a perfect example of the romanticism of direct mail with the story of the Pony Express.
+Again we see a perfect example of the romanticism of direct mail in the story of the Pony Express.
 In reality, the Pony Express was a financial failure that bankrupted its founders.
 But the embedded value of the arduous mail delivery system led it to become synonymous with the exploration of the Wild West.

 Epsilon Targeting, a global marketing firm, conducted a Consumer Channel Preference Study and found that 60 percent of people actually demonstrate an emotional connection to their physical mail.
 Compare that to the 75 percent of consumers from the study who reported that they got more emails than they had time or interest to read.

 The key finding of this study is, that “across all key verticals — from financial insurance to retail and personal care — direct mail is preferred to email by all respondents.”

 Based on our long history with direct mail, this inclination is hardly surprising.